colasito94/todo-exercises-microservice/readme.md

   <a href="#license">License</a>
 </p>

-## Key Features

 -- This is a basic API that receives JSON data of exercises and returns only exercises which not to be prioritized and completed urgently.
 Data is requested through a POST verb and all responses are returned as JSON.

+## Key Features

+-- The Following API endpoints are exposed:
+- `POST /filter` - Filters the exercise(s) with the "urgency" as "Very" and returns only those exercises(s).

 ## How To Request Data
+1. /filter - Send exercises data as JSON.

 ## How To Receive Data
+1.  /filter - Data is sent as JSON

+## Example

 ## How To Run